4d/docs/website/translated_docs/pt/API/SystemWorkerClass.md

 #### Descrição

-The `.responseError` property <!-- REF #SystemWorkerClass.responseError.Summary -->contains the concatenation of all the errors returned, once the request is terminated<!-- END REF -->.
+The `.responseError` property<!-- REF #SystemWorkerClass.responseError.
+Summary -->contains the concatenation of all the errors returned, once the request is terminated<!-- END REF -->.

 <!-- END REF -->